 A hologram newsreader in New Earth as well as a one-shot character that faced the Weeping Angels was called Sally.

-The scared boy in "Night Terrors" and the security guard from "Closing Time" are both called George.
+The scared boy in "Night Terrors" and the security guard from "Closing Time" are both called George, which is also the name of the deranged former botanist/explorer in "Black Orchid".

 There's Lucy Hayward, one of the Minotaur's victims in "The God Complex", and the Master's wife, Lucy Saxon.
 Lucy Hayward's surname was "Miller" in the original script; possibly the change was to avoid confusion with the Big Finish companion Lucie Miller.

 The show has quite a few Thomases and Tommys.
-There's Tom, from The Smugglers, Tommy, from The Green Death, Tommy Connolly, from "The Idiot's Lantern", Thomas Kincade Brannigan, from "Gridlock" Thomas Milligan, from "Last of the Time Lords", and Tommy Brockless in the Torchwood episode "To the Last Man".
+There's Tom, from The Smugglers, Tommy, from Planet of the Spiders, Tommy Connolly, from "The Idiot's Lantern", Thomas Kincade Brannigan, from "Gridlock" Thomas Milligan, from "Last of the Time Lords", and Tommy Brockless in the Torchwood episode "To the Last Man".
 There is also the double offender Thomas Thomas from "The Crimson Horror."

 Jenny is a woman inhabited by the Family of Blood, the Doctor's daughter, and one of the Doctor's army at Demon's Run (who is also the maid/lover of Vastra the Silurian) as well as a freedom fighter in The Dalek Invasion of Earth and a companion in one of the stage plays.